tobiasraidl/election_dashboard/README.md

 - graph only contains posts in a specific timespan (selected by range slider)
 - node: post; color: platform;
 - edge: same hash

+##### 3.
+I need a graph vis where you can click on single nodes On node click show the visualisation in platform_analysis.ipynb under "One image timeline"